Start an eCommerce Business in Singapore 2023

-If you planning to start an eCommerce business in Singapore, We are Odint Consultancy of highly experienced professionals who are ready to help you with all of your requirements.
+If you planning to start an eCommerce business in Singapore, we are OnDemand International of highly experienced professionals who are ready to help you with all of your requirements.

 At present, the worth of the Singapore business-to-consumer (B2C) online market stands at $4.9 billion.
 It is predicted to grow by a compound annual growth rate of 8.35% by 2021.
 The average online shopper spends $1,456 each year online.

 The documents required for incorporation:

 - An overview of activities and SSIC Code.

 - The details of shareholders and KY information.